gcatanese/udacityProjectTwo/README.md

 ### Task 3: Getting the users who listened to a given song

-In order to model this query the primary key includes song's title, user first name, last name and id because the combination is unique across all rows (it must consider the possibility of users with the same first name and lastname, hence the need to include the user_id column).
+In order to model this query the primary key includes song's title, user first name, last name and user_id because the combination is unique across all rows (it must consider the possibility of users with the same first name and last name, hence the need to include the user_id column).

 ```
 query = "CREATE TABLE IF NOT EXISTS song_history "